FOURTH QUARTER 2013 REPORT

 Data Source: CA Employment Development Department

-Most major sectors in Sacramento posted job losses in the past year
+Most of the Sacramento Region's major sectors added jobs in the past year